 What we like: Trim-fitting and very breathable.

 It’s hard to beat Patagonia’s competitive collection of fleece jackets, which ranges from casual offerings like the Better Sweater and Lightweight Synchilla Snap-T above to the performance-oriented R series.
-This winter, the R1 Air joins their lineup of technical fleeces as a lighter and even more breathable alternative to the classic R1.
-Using hollow-fiber yarns and zig-zag patterning, you get a thin, baselayer-like feel that both traps warmth and dumps heat, which makes it ideal for high-intensity activities like backcountry skiing and winter climbing.
+This past winter, the R1 Air joined their lineup of technical fleeces as a lighter and even more breathable alternative to the classic R1.
+Using hollow-fiber yarns and zig-zag patterning, you get a thin, baselayer-like feel that both traps warmth and dumps heat, which makes it an excellent match for high-intensity activities like backcountry skiing and winter climbing.
 And with three streamlined zip pockets, off-shoulder seams for comfort while carrying a pack, and a low-profile hood, it’s fully functional as a standalone piece too.

-The R1 Air is far more breathable than a jacket like the R1 TechFace above, but with nothing in the way of shell fabric, you do give up a noticeable amount of protection and durability.
+The R1 Air is softer and more breathable than a jacket like the R1 TechFace above, but with nothing in the way of shell fabric, you do give up a noticeable amount of protection and durability.
 As a result, it’s less versatile as an outer layer, and you’ll want to be particularly careful around sharp items like crampons, poles, and even rough rock.
-Alternatively, a more traditional design like the R2 offers a bump in warmth and is a better crossover piece for casual use.
+We haven’t had any issues to date despite haphazard packing around pointy equipment, but it’s best to exercise caution.
+And despite the air-permeable construction, we did overheat while running in moderate temperatures (in the low 40s Fahrenheit), which relegates it to strictly cold-weather use.
 All that said, the R1 Air is an intriguing addition to the collection and a nice, specialized alternative to Patagonia’s more traditional offerings above.